-The pain is pain though and says something needs to happen.
-It is my bodies way of signaling that I need to make a move!
+The emotional pain is still pain though and says something needs to happen.
+It is my bodies way of signaling that I need to make a move.

 For many years I came to believe that the intense stress I felt, was just the way I was.
 So I accepted it, and then tried to numb it out with chemicals, living inside a fantasy in my own head, and many other fruitless activities.

 But then the stress was even greater than my ability to numb it out.
 At 26 years old, my Liver, my Pancreas, my Kidneys, my Nervous System were all ready to give up on me.